 Types of Tibial Components

-However, fixed-bearing implants wear down quickly if the patient is involved in an excessive activity or/and gains extra weight.
-As the worn out implant loosens from the bone surfaces, it can cause pain and failure of the implant.
+However, fixed-bearing implants can wear down quickly if the patient is involved in an excessive amount of activity or/and gains extra weight.
+As the worn-out implant loosens from the bone surfaces, it can cause pain and failure of the implant.
 Fixed-bearing implants might be cheaper for some patients, which is why the knee replacement price in Thailand for this surgery must be considered.

-This design allows a few degrees greater medial and lateral rotation, and is recommended especially for younger, highly active and obese patients.
-Mobile-bearing implants are usually expensive than fixed-bearing implants and give the feeling of optimum mobility similar to that of the natural knee after the operation.
-Surgeons recommend this implant if possible to patients of knee replacement surgery in Thailand.
+This design allows a few degrees greater medial and lateral rotation, and is recommended especially for younger, highly active, or obese patients.
+Mobile-bearing implants are usually more expensive than fixed-bearing implants and give the feeling of optimum mobility similar to that of the natural knee after the operation.
+Surgeons recommend this implant if possible to patients of total knee replacement surgery in Thailand.

-Generally, implants are put in place with polymethylmethacrylate which is fast-curing bone cement.
-However, implants can fits onto bone without cement as well.
+Generally, implants are put in place with polymethylmethacrylate, which is a fast-curing bone cement.
+However, implants can fit onto bone without cement as well.
 Cementless fixation uses implants that have a material that promotes the growth of new bone into the implant surface.
-Another implant fixation approach is hybrid in which the femoral component is press-fitted without cement while the tibial and patellar components are held in place with cement.
+Another implant fixation approach is hybrid, in which the femoral component is press-fitted without cement while the tibial and patellar components are held in place with cement.